Overview

 Variants:

-• drop ⇒ when count is a type. ::type is needed to access the result type
+is needed to access the result type -

 remove_duplicates